wjshark/Notes_On_Things/Houdini_Snippets.md

   - copy points to curve

 ## For Loops
-- offset primative in time
+- offset primitive in time
-  - add a timeshift to the loop with expression:
+  - add a timeshift to the primitive for-loop with expression:
     ```
-    $F - detail("../foreach_begin1_metadata1/", "iteration",0)
+    $F + detail("../foreach_begin1_metadata1/", "iteration",0)
     ```